Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 The projectiles will be colored based on the amount of damage they deal.

 # Slice Shots
+The slice shot is a short-range wide angle hitscan weapon.
+Most enemies caught in the path of the slice will be cut cleanly and instantly have their hurtbox collisions disabled.

 The relative velocity of the camera should determine the angle of the slice.
-I.E(If the player is rotating their camera to the right with no vertical movement, the slice should be flat horizontally // If the camera is rotating upwards towards the sky and also to the right, the Sword should swing at a near 45degree angle following that path)
+I.E (If the player is rotating the camera to the right with no vertical motion, the slice should travel flat horizontally from the left to the right // If the camera is rotating up and to right at the same speed, the slice should travel at a 45degree angle following that path)

-The slice shot is a short-range wide angle hitscan weapon.
-Most enemies caught in the path of the sword will be cut cleanly and instantly have their hurtbox collisions disabled.

-The rings around the end of the gun tip should rotate along with the camera movement to give the player visual feedback on where the slice will go (a very soft motor whirl sound could be cool.)
+The two semi-rings around the end of the gun tip should rotate along with the camera movement to give the player visual feedback on where the slice will go (a very soft motor whirl sound could also be cool)

 The Slice Shot will be very strong but it will have some major drawbacks:
 1. It will have a short cooldown between shots (Swarms of enemies will still overwhelm the player)
 2. The cooldown between shots will prevent the player from firing their gun.
 3. Some enemies will be resistant to the instant-kill effect.
-(I'll have a specific color represent armor and teach player through gameplay that the sword can't attack through it no matter what.
+(I'll have a specific color represent armor and teach player through gameplay that the slice can't attack through it no matter what.
 Maybe give tougher enemies on later levels bits of armor the player would have to slice around?)

 ## Enemy List